From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Conclusion and Open Questions

 Finally, we mention some questions raised by our work: \begin{itemize} \item We have approached learnability through criteria based on complexity measures of the function class under consideration.
-Can (un-)decidability be established for learnability via algorithmic properties, e.g., stability or compression-based schemes? \item For our PAC learning scenario, we require a sample complexity bound that is uniform over the function class.
-Can our results be extended to non-uniform learning models in which the sample size is allowed to depend on the function to be learned, e.g., via some ``weight parameter''? \item As discussed in Remark \ref{RmkFinitenessVCDimVSFinitenessClass}, it would be interesting to see whether the finiteness of the VC-, teaching or Littlestone dimension remains undecidable also when restricting the potential inputs to codes of infinite function classes. \item As observed in \cite{Bousquet.2020}, universal online learning is closely connected to Gale-Stewart games.
+Can (un-)decidability be established for learnability via algorithmic properties, e.g., stability \cite{bousquet2002stability} or compression-based schemes \cite{littlestone1986relating}? \item For our PAC learning scenario, we require a sample complexity bound that is uniform over the function class.
+Can our results be extended to non-uniform learning models in which the sample size is allowed to depend on the function to be learned? \item As discussed in Remark \ref{RmkFinitenessVCDimVSFinitenessClass}, it would be interesting to see whether the finiteness of the VC-, teaching, and Littlestone dimension remain undecidable also when restricting the potential inputs to codes of infinite function classes. \item As observed in \cite{Bousquet.2020}, universal online learning is closely connected to Gale-Stewart games.
 Do undecidability results in one of these two scenarios translate to the respectively other one?
-For example, can we recover the undecidability results for Gale-Stewart games due to \cite{Rabin.1958} and \cite{Jones.1982} from our results in Section \ref{SctUndecidableOnlineLearning}?
-Or can we these works to gain further insight into undecidability in online learning? \end{itemize}
+For example, can we recover the undecidability results for Gale-Stewart games due to \cite{Rabin.1958} and \cite{Jones.1982} from our results on universal online learning?
+Or can we use these works to gain further insight into undecidability in online learning? \end{itemize}